March 4, 2023

-CO DAVID J. LEAHY SCHOLARSHIP David J. Leahy a Correction Officer for 29 years and Emerald Society Irishman of the Year founded the NYCD Emerald Society Scholarship program in 1972.
-Dave continued to run the Emerald Society scholarship program with his wife Peggy Anne Leahy until his death in 2005.
-Dave proudly served in the US Army from 1951-1953, served as an usher at St. Eugene’s RC for 39 years, active member of the Holy Name Society, Emerald Society, Parents association of Iona Prep & Ursuline School and active in the Henry S. Richards Little League.
-Dave was instrumental in the creation and passing of Kiernan’s Law, named in honor of his grandson Kiernan Dunne, which provided the ability to do backgrounds on caregivers.
-Dave was born and raised in Abbeyfeale, County Limerick, Ireland and emigrated to the US in 1948.
+CO DAVID J. LEAHY SCHOLARSHIP David J. Leahy, a Correction Officer for 29 years and Emerald Society Irishman of the Year founded the Emerald Society Scholarship program in 1972.
+Dave continued to run the Emerald Society scholarship program with his wife Peggy Anne Leahy until he died in 2005.
+Dave proudly served in the US Army from 1951-to 1953, was an usher at St. Eugene’s RC for 39 years, and was an active member of the Holy Name Society, Emerald Society, Parents Association of Iona Prep & Ursuline School, and the Henry S. Richards Little League.
+In addition, Dave was instrumental in the creation and passing of Kiernan’s Law, named in honor of his grandson Kiernan Dunne, which provided the ability to do backgrounds on caregivers.
+Dave was born and raised in Abbeyfeale, County Limerick, Ireland, and emigrated to the US in 1948.

 One scholarship award of $1250 (1 to 6 applicants)

 Two scholarship awards of $1250 (7 applicants or more)

 The exam is on the first Saturday in March.

 Regular and Associate members of the Emerald Society in “good standing” are eligible for the NYC Saint Patrick’s Day Parade and NCLEES Scholarships.